cambridge-ceu/csd3/systems/email.md

 # email

-This can be done with `mutt` from the console.
+This can be done with `mutt` from the console, which leaves to a menu-driven session.

+Alternatively, to send a message one can following these steps,

 ```bash
 mail <your-email address>